peterb12/A-Tour-Of-Haskell/Week4.md

 listLength :: [a] -> Int
 ```

 What that means is that the lowercase letter can be _of any type_.
 In the case of `listLength`, for example, we don't care if it's a list of `Doubles` or `Bools` or `Strings` or anything else - we're just counting the things in it, not doing anything with them.
+So we just say it's a list of `a`, where `a` can be anything.

 You'll need this knowledge for Homework 5.

-## Homework 1 - Add 1 to a every number
+## Homework 1 - Add 1 to every number

 Write a function called `addOne` that takes an Int and returns a number that is one greater.